Prof Dr Elise van den Hoven MTD

 Promoting professor – TU/e & UTS (since 2013)

 Panos Markopoulos studied electrical engineering and computer science in the National Technical University of Athens and human-computer interaction in Queen Mary University of London.
-He is currently a professor in the Department of Industrial Design of the Eindhoven University of Technology on the topic of Awareness Systems and Ambient Experiences, and an adjunct professor at the Faculty of Design, Architecture & Building of the University of Technology, Sydney, Australia.
-His interests extend in several areas of the fields of human-computer interaction and interaction design such as model based design, privacy and trust, social games for children, evaluation methodology for children, connectedness between family and friends, persuasive technologies, and healthcare.
+He is currently a professor in the Department of Industrial Design of the Eindhoven University of Technology on the topic of Design for Behaviour Change.
+His interests extend in several areas of the fields of human-computer interaction and interaction design such as model-based design, privacy and trust, social games for children, evaluation methodology for children, connectedness between family and friends, persuasive technologies, and healthcare.

-Wendy Moncur is a Reader in Socio-Digital Interaction at the University of Dundee, where she leads the Living Digital group.
+Wendy Moncur is a Professor in Socio-Digital Interaction at the University of Dundee, where she leads the Living Digital group.
 She is also a Visiting Scholar in DAB, UTS and Visiting Fellow at the Centre for Death and Society at the University of Bath.
 Intrinsically interdisciplinary, yet grounded in Computing, her research program focuses on the design of technology to support being human in a Digital Age.
 Wendy visited the Materialising Memories lab as a Key Technology Partner Visiting Fellow in September-October 2014, and co-supervises Daniel Herron with Elise van den Hoven.
 She is Principal Investigator on the EPSRC-funded research program “Charting the Digital Lifespan”, which investigates how the digital is woven into the fabric of people’s lives across three transition points.
-Wendy’s research has also explored the design and use of technology during other significant points across the human lifespan–serious illness, becoming a carer, end of life and bereavement.
+Wendy’s research has also explored the design and use of technology during other significant points across the human lifespan–serious illness, becoming a carer, end of life, and bereavement.

 Clementine Thurgood has a background in psychology and psychophysiology after obtaining her Bachelor’s degree at Swinburne University of Technology (hons).
 She then completed a PhD. in experimental aesthetics at the same university followed by a postdoc in design aesthetics.
-She is currently a postdoctoral research fellow in the Design Innovation Research Centre at the University of Technology Sydney where she is studying how design methods and tools support changes in (product) meaning for innovation.
+She is currently a lecturer in the School of Design at the Swinburne University of Technology where she is studying how design methods and tools support changes in (product) meaning for innovation.
 She is also investigating the relationships between consumer products and the emotions and meanings people associate with them.
 As part of the Materialising Memories team, she co-supervises Daniel Orth with Elise van den Hoven.

 As an artist, designer and researcher Gail’s research explores technology in craft and expanded textiles in relation to health, wellbeing, creative ageing and dementia.She is the recipient of funding for research related to craft and wellbeing and is a member of the international collaborative research project HANDS: Helping Assist With New Devices for Seniors.
 Gail was awarded a PhD from University of New South Wales for her work exploring evolutionary patterns and code in craft-based textile forms.
 She has exhibited and screened works internationally and nationally, and worked in research and data visualization in industry for over ten years—developing acclaimed commercially available software.
 Gail was awarded a funded Design Union Research Fellowship at University of Technology Eindhoven for 2015 and will carry out research in relation to implicit memory, ageing and dementia.